How To Have The Ultimate Road Trip To Solunska Glava

-Solunska Glava is a high mountain peak at an elevation of 2.526m (8,287ft) above the sea level, located in Studeničani, in central Republic of North Macedonia.
+Solunska Glava is a high mountain peak at an elevation of 2.526m (8,287ft) above sea level, located in Studeničani, in the Republic of North Macedonia.
 It's one of the highest roads of the country.

 Road suggested by: Hugh Wilson